Miltonly/Streets/Cedar Hedge Road

 What kinds of homes are on Cedar Hedge Road?

 The street is almost entirely detached homes, built in the early 2000s.
-Lots are generous, and the housing stock is consistent in style and era.
+Lots are generous, with driveways and backyards that suit families.

 Which schools serve Cedar Hedge Road?

-Public elementary students attend Irma Coulson PS or Tiger Jeet Singh PS; Catholic elementary draws to Our Lady of Fatima CES.
-Secondary catchment is Milton District HS (public) or Bishop P.F.
-Reding CSS (Catholic).
+Public elementary students attend Irma Coulson PS or Tiger Jeet Singh PS; Catholic elementary goes to Our Lady of Fatima Catholic ES.
+Secondary catchment includes Milton District High School and Bishop P.F.
+Reding Catholic SS.

 How far is Cedar Hedge Road from Toronto?

-The GO train commute to Union Station runs about 74 minutes door-to-door.
-Driving downtown via the 401 takes roughly an hour depending on traffic.
+The drive to the Milton GO station takes 14 minutes, and the full GO+TTC trip to Union Station runs about 74 minutes.
+By car, downtown Toronto is roughly an hour away depending on traffic.

 Is Cedar Hedge Road close to the 401 or 407?